 Because the Company currently markets its products principally to OEMs and systems integrators, the Company is dependent upon a few significant customers for the majority of its sales.
 In the fiscal year ended September 30, 1996, three customers, BancTec, TCSI Corporation ("TCSI") and Wheb, accounted for an aggregate of 42% of the Company's total sales.
 The Company currently has no long term contracts with these or other significant customers.
 Thus, there can be no assurance that the Company's significant customers will continue to purchase products from the Company and any reductions in orders from any of the Company's significant customers could have a material adverse effect upon the Company's business, operating results and financial condition.
-The Company recently received notice from TCSI that TCSI will not be placing any additional orders for the Company's products in the forseeable future due to a change in the direction of TCSI's business, and no assurance can be given that the Company will be able to replace the revenues it might have received from such orders.
+The Company has recently received notice from TCSI that it will not be placing any orders in the forseeable future because of a change in TCSI's business strategies, and no assurance can be given that the Company will be able to replace the revenues it would have received from such orders on a short or long term basis.
 While the Company intends to expand the direct marketing of its products, no assurances can be given with respect to the speed or success of such efforts.
 Consequently, the Company anticipates that it may continue to be dependent upon a select number of significant customers for a substantial portion of its revenues in the near future.
-As a result, any cancellation, delay or reduction in orders from any of these customers could have a material adverse effect on the Company's business, operating results and financial condition.
-See "Business - -- Customers and End Users."
+As a result, any cancellation or delay or reduction in orders from any of these customers could result in a material adverse effect on the Company's business, operating results and financial condition.
+See "Business --Customers and End Users.